top of page

 • Luis Cayetano

-• 4 min read
+• 6 min read

-This is all rather reminiscent of the QAnon/MAGA adjacent "medbed" meme.
-Med beds are supposed to be bed-like contraptions in which all ailments, even amputations, can be reversed, and they are supposedly being concealed by secretive forces (the deep state, globalist cabals, etc.) who want to deny these benefits to "the people."
-Again, a reticence toward dealing with the social aspects of science and health policy while favoring pseudoscience and outright science denial mirror the alien/free energy culture's preference for social circumvention of the real issues while adopting cosplaying fantasy to project social conscience and anti-government sentiment.
-Incidentally, the medbed motif seems to be quite reflective of some alien/space sci fi themed media, such as the scene in "The Fifth Element" (1997) in which an artificial person is being created, and the scene in "Prometheus" (2012) in which the lead protagonist has an alien squid baby pulled out of her body (see video below).
-Conspiracy culture and sci fi often overlap, with the former drawing upon the latter for many of its visual motifs, but at times this relationship is inverted (such as with "The X Files"), though it's actually more subtle than that, as the ultimate origins for an X Files themed topic might itself come from an earlier sci fi story that was absorbed into conspiracy culture and then fed back to sci fi.
-With each cycle, the motif grows stronger through reinforcement and normalization, burrowing its way into the collective (sub)conscious, erupting again and then seeding another round of proliferation.
+Interestingly, the free energy motif is rather reminiscent of the QAnon/MAGA-adjacent "medbed" meme, which also speaks of government coverups, miraculous technology and untold benefits to humanity if only this technology could be made freely available.
+Medbeds are imagined to bed-like contraptions in which all ailments, even amputations, can be reversed, and they are supposedly being concealed by secretive forces (the Deep State, globalist cabals, etc.).
+Again, there is an evident reticence toward dealing with the complicated social aspects of science (and in this case, health policy) while favoring pseudoscience and outright science denial.
+Also of significance, medbeds seem to be quite reflective of some alien/science fiction-themed media, such as the movie "The Fifth Element" (1997) in which an artificial person is created in a contraption resembling a bed, and the movie "Prometheus" (2012) in which the lead protagonist has an alien squid baby pulled out of her body by a similar machine.
+Conspiracy culture and sci-fi often overlap, with the former drawing upon the latter for many of its visual and narrative elements, but at times this relationship is inverted (such as with "The X Files" series), though the dynamic is actually more subtle than any one-way scheme would suggest.
+The ultimate origins for an X Files-style plot device might itself come from an earlier sci-fi story that was absorbed into conspiracy culture and then fed back to or discovered by fictional content creators.
+With each cycle, the motif grows stronger through reinforcement and normalization, burrowing its way into the collective (sub)conscious, giving these ideas a certain uncanny familiarity and authenticity (See Diana Pasulka's discussion of this and the related "realist montage" effect in her book, "American Cosmic: UFOs, Religion, Technology" (2019)) before erupting again to seed further rounds of proliferation.
+This accretion and melding of fiction and conspiracy lore, where cause and effect can at times be difficult to discern are, we think, highly likely as routes for explaining many of the stories emanating from the UAP crash retrieval saga.

 Despite the libertarian overtones, there's arguably a pro-government angle at play.
-As theologian Ted Peters has suggested, the entire Disclosure narrative evinces a type of grudging admiration of the US government, which is seen to have the power not just to recover and conceal alien technology, but to exploit it and to maintain a longstanding silence supposedly spanning decades.
+As Peters has suggested, the entire Disclosure narrative evinces a type of grudging admiration of the US government, which is seen to have the power not just to recover and conceal alien technology, but to exploit it and to maintain a longstanding silence supposedly spanning decades.
 Disclosure, Peters suggests, might be a way of channeling patriotism and celebrating US hegemony and prowess, even if the believers in the cosmic coverup disagree with the coverup itself.

 Comments